 As for art and culture, Bonn has a phenomenal Museum Mile, incorporating five state-of-the-art museums specializing in a broad variety of disciplines, ranging from German contemporary history to art, photographic history and zoology.

 Experience this unique city – its ancient Roman sites, the house where Ludwig van Beethoven was born, and the majestic Rhine, located in the heart of Europe!

-The program is hosted by The Akademie für Internationale Bildung (AIB).
-The AIB is an independent, non-profit educational organization based in Bonn.
-LMU and the AIB have been partners for over 20 years, and during this time, the AIB has managed all of the onsite logistical details of the program, such as: matching students with host families, coordinating schedules and class-room spaces, planning and leading educational excursions, organizing cultural activities and extra-curricular programming, and offering advising and support for all levels of life in Germany.
-For more information on the AIB, including videos and photos, please click here.
+The Akademie für Internationale Bildung (AIB) is an independent, non-profit educational organization based in Bonn.
+LMU and the AIB have been partners in providing high-quality study abroad programs for undergraduate and business students for over 20 years.
+AIB manages all of the onsite logistical details of the program: matching students with host families, coordinating schedules and class-room spaces, planning and leading educational excursions, organizing cultural activities and extra-curricular programming, and offering advice and support during your stay.
+For more information on the AIB, including videos and photos, please click here

 BIOL / CHEM / HHSC 398